0xdea/semgrep-rules/README.md

 ## TODO

-* Additional `--time` benchmarking against real-world code to spot slow rules in need of optimization.
+* Additional `--time` **benchmarking** against real-world code to spot slow rules in need of optimization.
-* Improve overall accuracy and reduce false positives, without missing potential hot spots in code.
+* Improve overall **accuracy** and reduce false positives, without missing potential hot spots in code.
-* Add new checks in the existing rules and add new rules where needed.
+* Add **new checks** to the existing rules and add new rules where needed.
 * Implement dedicated **kernel rules** (Linux, BSD, macOS, etc.).
 * Port the rules to the [Semgrep pro engine](https://semgrep.dev/docs/semgrep-code/semgrep-pro-engine-intro), which allows for **inter-file** and **inter-function** analysis.
 * Implement [taint mode](https://semgrep.dev/docs/writing-rules/data-flow/taint-mode/overview) where suitable to improve rules with **dataflow analysis**.